schemaspy/schemaspy/docs/source/configuration/databaseType.rst

 The Properties-file can contain instructions.

 extends
-    ``extends`` which does what i means, it allows one to override or add properties to an existing databaseType (by specifying a parent/base)
+    ``extends`` which does what it means, it allows one to override or add properties to an existing databaseType (by specifying a parent/base)

     **As an example**::